neha-kay/Kiko-plus/_posts/2015-06-02-you-couchsurf-whats-that.md

 Getting hosts often requires sending 10 request for every 1 offer to host.
 If you don't have the time to write personalized requests, you're better off booking a hostel or hotel.

-#### It requires research and being careful who you surf with and host
+#### It requires research and being careful who you surf with and host.

 To ensure a safe experience, you really have to put in the time to request only people with a large number of reviews, reading the reviews, etc., If you prefer a quick booking experience, you're better off booking a hostel or hotel.